How to maximise your annual leave in 2026 and get more days off

 Christmas and New Year 2025-26

-If you have a little extra leave leftover for the year or need to use up some leave before the end of 2025, you can look forward to a 13-day break by taking just six days off.
+If you have a little extra leave leftover for the year or need to use up some leave before the end of 2025, you can look forward to a 16-day break by taking just six days off.

-• Saturday 20 December: Weekend
+• Saturday 20 December 2025: Weekend

-• Sunday 21 December: Weekend
+• Sunday 21 December 2025: Weekend

-• Monday 22 December: Annual Leave (Take day off)
+• Monday 22 December 2025: Annual Leave (Take day off)

-• Tuesday 23 December: Annual Leave (Take day off)
+• Tuesday 23 December 2025: Annual Leave (Take day off)

-• Wednesday 24 December: Annual Leave (Take day off)
+• Wednesday 24 December 2025: Annual Leave (Take day off)

-• Thursday 25 December: Christmas Day public holiday
+• Thursday 25 December 2025: Christmas Day public holiday

-• Friday 26 December: Boxing Day public holiday
+• Friday 26 December 2025: Boxing Day public holiday

-• Saturday 27 December: Weekend
+• Saturday 27 December 2025: Weekend

-• Sunday 28 December: Weekend
+• Sunday 28 December 2025: Weekend

-• Monday 29 December: Annual Leave (Take day off)
+• Monday 29 December 2025: Annual Leave (Take day off)

-• Tuesday 30 December: Annual Leave (Take day off)
+• Tuesday 30 December 2025: Annual Leave (Take day off)

-• Wednesday 31 December: Annual Leave (Take day off)
+• Wednesday 31 December 2025: Annual Leave (Take day off)

-• Thursday 1 January 2026: Public holiday
+• Thursday 1 January 2026: New Years Day public holiday

 Waitangi Day 2026